 Try Google Books Search

-The difference is that the reference page displayed for your search result also contains extra information like various covers, tables of content, common terms and phrases, and popular passages from the book.
+The difference is that the reference page displayed in the search results also contains extra information like various covers, tables of content, common terms and phrases, and popular passages from the book.
 You can view sample pages and check if this is the book you were searching for.
 Also, you can search within a book.

-Use the Advanced Google Search Page with filters like subject, publisher, language, publication date, ISBN and ISSN numbers (you aren’t going to remember these two).
+Use the Advanced Google Search Page with filters like subject, publisher, language, publication date, or ISBN and ISSN numbers.
+However, you’re unlikely to remember these last two.

 Experiment with keywords and wildcard operators to grab a clue.
 Even if you do not find the book you’re looking for, you might come across a reference which could then lead you to the answer.

-There are some search engines which are more specialized for book searches.
+There are some search engines that are more specialized for book searches.

-BookFinder is an advanced search engine (Click on Show more options) which taps into the inventories of over 100,000 booksellers worldwide.
-Try a keyword search or, if you can recall it, restrict your query by the publication year.
+BookFinder is an advanced search engine (Click on Show more options) that taps into the inventories of over 100,000 booksellers worldwide.
+Try a keyword search, or, if you can recall it, restrict your query by the publication year.

 WorldCat is the world’s largest network of library content and services.
 You can search the worldwide database of 72,000 libraries in 170 countries.
 Search for a book and then locate it at a nearby library.
 Membership of the library allows you to check out the item online.